 Time-to-fill measures the time for the entire hiring process, from when a job request is made to when an offer is accepted.
+Time-to-fill can be measured company-wide or by department or role.

-Your formula is:
+Your formula to calculate time-to-fill is: